What is the Difference Between Flat and Satin Paint?

 4- Ease of Application

-When you get to the meat of the application process, you’ll find that flat latex paint is the easier of the two to apply.
+When you get to the meat of the application process, you’ll find that flat latex paint is the easiest of the two to apply.

 What makes the two different is that, unlike satin paint that has a sheen, flat paint can be applied to the wall without regard to maintaining a leading edge of wet paint.